 NOTICE.

 All notices, demands and other communications (“Notice”) under or concerning this Agreement shall be in writing.
 A courtesy copy of any Notice given by Borrower or HUD shall be sent simultaneously to Lender.
-Each Notice shall be addressed to the intended recipients at their respective addresses set forth below, and shall be deemed given on the earliest to occur of (i) the date when the Notice is received by the addressee; (ii) the first or second Business Day after the Notice is delivered to a recognized overnight courier service, with arrangements made for payment of charges for next or second Business Day delivery, respectively, or (iii) the third Business Day after the Notice is deposited in the United States mail with postage prepaid, certified mail, return receipt requested.
-As used in this Agreement the term “Business Day” means any day other than a Saturday or a Sunday, a federal holiday or holiday in the State or other day on which the federal government or the State government is not open for business.
+Each Notice shall be addressed to the intended recipients at their respective addresses set forth below, and shall be deemed given on the earliest to occur of (i) the date when the Notice is received by the addressee; (ii) the first or second Business Day after the Notice is delivered to a recognized overnight courier service, with arrangements made for payment of charges for next or second Business Day delivery, respectively: or (iii) the third Business Day after the Notice is deposited in the United States mail with postage prepaid, certified mail, return receipt requested.
+As used in this Agreement, the term “Business Day” means any day other than a Saturday or a Sunday, a federal holiday or holiday in the State or other day on which the Federal government or the State government is not open for business.
 When not specifically designated as a Business Day, the term “day” shall refer to a calendar day.

 Any party to this Agreement and Lender may change the address to which Notices intended for it are to be directed by means of Notice given to the other party in accordance with this Section 47.
-Each party agrees that it shall not refuse or reject delivery of any Notice given in accordance with this Section 47, that it shall acknowledge, in writing, the receipt of any Notice upon request by the other party and that any Notice rejected or refused by it shall be deemed for purposes of this Section 47 to have been received by the rejecting party on the date so refused or rejected, as conclusively established by the records of the U.S. Postal Service or the courier service.
+Each party agrees that it shall not refuse or reject delivery of any Notice given in accordance with this Section 47;that it shall acknowledge, in writing, the receipt of any Notice upon request by the other party; and that any Notice rejected or refused by it shall be deemed for purposes of this Section 47 to have been received by the rejecting party on the date so refused or rejected, as conclusively established by the records of the U.S. Postal Service or the courier service.

 BORROWER: